Azure-Readiness/HOL-ConnectingApplications/HOL.md

 ﻿<a name="handsonlab"></a>
-# Connecting a PaaS application to an IaaS Application - for Visual Studio 2012 #
+# Connecting a PaaS application to an IaaS Application #

 ---